jackrobertscott/inspiration/README.md

 }
 ```

-3. Use a static method to create and return an instance of a class.
+3. Use a static method to return an instance of a class.

 ```ts
 class Inspiration {